pattern-lab/patternlab-node/packages/docs/src/docs/data-json-mustache.md

 "src": "../../images/fpo_avatar.png"
 ```

 In this case the key is `src` and the value is `../../images/fpo_avatar.png`.
 Let's look at how we might reference this data in a pattern template.
-Mustache variables are denoted by the double-curly braces (or mustaches).
+Handlebars variables are denoted by the double-curly braces (or mustaches).

 ```html
 <img src="{% raw %}{{ src }}{% endraw %}" alt="Avatar" />
 ```

-The Mustache variable is `{% raw %}{{ src }}{% endraw %}`.
+The Handlebars variable is `{% raw %}{{ src }}{% endraw %}`.
 Note that `src` matches the name of the key in our JSON example.
 When the Node version of Pattern Lab compile this template the end result will be:

 ```html
 <img src="../../images/fpo_avatar.png" alt="Avatar" />